Thank You for Attending the Executive Partner Summit

 Abstract: As data center growth accelerates and power demand intensifies, public perception and reality rarely match, especially when it comes to electricity rates.
 What does the data show?
 What do surveys on public perception show?
 Are rising rates being accurately attributed or are misconceptions shaping opposition and policy?
 This panel will unpack the evidence behind rate impacts, examining proposed and implemented large-load tariffs, utility cost recovery strategies, and regulatory approaches across the country.
 Panelists will explore how these realities contrast with public sentiment, how misinformation affects permitting and investment decisions, and what can be done to close the perception gap.
 The conversation will look ahead to how rates and perceptions are likely to evolve and how the industry can better inform communities, regulators, and policymakers to ensure affordability, reliability, and understanding move hand-in-hand.

-Moderator: Drew Terwilliger, Executive Consultant, Geronimo Power
+Moderator: Drew Terwilliger, Executive Vice President, Strategy and Commercial, Geronimo Power

 Panelists: